 I ask you to remember that the members of this site are volunteers, both for entries and photo requests.
 They spend time and money to do this out of a love of the past, to memorialize those who have gone before, and in remembrance of beloved family members.
-It requires cooperation and teamwork.
+It is a collaborative effort that requires cooperation and teamwork.
 If you don't like to do these things, I respectfully ask that you choose another hobby.

 Another contributor posted this: "I support a spirit of cooperation among the contributors to FindaGrave and appreciate the edits, additions and suggestions you make to the memorials I've posted.
 However, in that same spirit of cooperation, a simple suggestion or correction will do...I do not respond well to sarcasm, ridicule, shaming techniques, or anger.
 I am amazed that anyone on this site would use such behavior.
 A sense of humor goes a long way with me."